mvranovsky/Focusing-And-Deflecting-Devices/README.md

 https://www.desy.de/~mpyflo/

 On the same page can be found a manual for working with the software.
-Another source of learning can be found:
+Another source of information can be found:

 https://indico.cern.ch/event/528094/contributions/2172891/attachments/1323896/1987279/Bacci_tutorial.pdf

-Problem with library *libimf.so* was solved by downloading Intel basekit from the link below and also exporting the library path:
+Problem with library *libimf.so* was solved by downloading Intel basekit from the link below and also exporting the library path or simply by sourcing a created script:

 <pre><code> export LD_LIBRARY_PATH=/usr/local/lib/ </pre></code>

+<pre><code> source /opt/intel/oneapi/setvars.sh </pre></code>

 https://www.intel.com/content/www/us/en/docs/oneapi/installation-guide-linux/2023-0/apt.html#APT-PACKAGES